Leeseok-628/high-order-dd-weak-coupling/README.md

-# High-order dynamical decoupling for arbitrary noise in the weak-coupling regime
+# High-order dynamical decoupling in the weak-coupling regime

 Implementation and numerical demos for "High-order dynamical decoupling for arbitrary noise in the weak-coupling regime" by Leeseok Kim and Milad Marvian.